Lakeway's Premier Cosmetic

 No.

 We guarantee you'll see an improvement of 2-8 shades.
 Remember, everyone's teeth are different due to factors like body chemistry, genetics, dental health, and mineral imbalances.
-However, as long as your teeth and gums are healthy, you should see great results.

 The standard procedure for teeth whitening is to first whiten all adjacent teeth.
 After that, wait two weeks for the color to stabilize.
 Then, visit your dentist to have them match the crown, veneers, bridges, or other dental work to your new tooth shade.
 If you've had a crown, veneers, or other dental work for many years, whitening can help return the rest of your teeth to the original shade they had before the dental work was placed.